PRP Joint Injections

-Platelet Rich Plasma or PRP is a type of Regenerative Injection Therapy use to treat many soft tissue injuries (tendons and ligaments).
+Platelet Rich Plasma or PRP is a Regenerative Injection Therapy used to treat many soft tissue injuries (tendons and ligaments).

 How is PRP Therapy Performed?

 PRP involves taking blood from a vein in the arm and placing it into a special centrifuge.
-The platelets are separated from the rest of the components of the blood, and then are combined with a special substrate to enhance the effects.
+The platelets are separated from the rest of the blood components and then are combined with a unique substrate to enhance the effects.
 This is then injected into the injured or painful area.
 Once healing takes place, over the course of a few weeks, the pain should lessen.

 Is this the same as a cortisone injection?

-No. Cortisone injections are a synthetic corticosteroid injected in the joints or areas of soft tissue to reduce pain and inflammation.
-While cortisone injections in limited amounts can be helpful, they do not alter the underlying cause (disease process) and therefore often have to be repeated.
+No. Cortisone injections are synthetic corticosteroids injected in the joints or areas of soft tissue to reduce pain and inflammation.
+While cortisone injections in limited amounts can be helpful, they do not alter the underlying cause (disease process) and, therefore, often have to be repeated.
 There are many documented risks of having “too much cortisone” and suppression of the immune system.
-PRP involves using the patient’s own blood, which contains natural growth factors that promote regeneration of tissue and decreased inflammation.
+PRP involves using the patient’s own blood, which contains natural growth factors that promote tissue regeneration and decreased inflammation.
 PRP is aimed at being a curative treatment, whereas cortisone is not.
 PRP does not carry the same side effects as cortisone.

 What Musculoskeletal conditions can be treated with PRP?

-Neck and back pain, , shoulder pain, rotator cuff injuries, knee pain, Knee bursitis, tennis elbow, golfers elbow, chronic ankle pain, Achilles tendonitis, hip bursitis.
+Neck and back pain, shoulder pain, rotator cuff injuries, knee pain, Knee bursitis, tennis elbow, golfers elbow, chronic ankle pain, Achilles tendonitis, and hip bursitis.

 How do I know if I am a candidate for PRP?

 A consultation is required before any treatment may take place.
-The consultation includes a comprehensive review of your complaints and medical history, along with a thorough examination.
-Diagnostic studies will be reviewed and/or ordered at the time of the consultation to determine the cause of your complaint(s).
+The consultation includes a comprehensive review of your complaints and medical history and a thorough examination.
+Diagnostic studies will be reviewed and ordered at the time of the consultation to determine the cause of your complaint(s).
 Once a diagnosis is established, Dr. Thangavelu will discuss treatment options with you, including if you are a candidate for PRP.
 Often, other non-surgical treatments may be tried first.
-PRP is often just one element of a comprehensive treatment program.
+PRP is usually just one element of a comprehensive treatment program.

 Is PRP painful?